Shopify/flash-list/documentation/docs/guides/manual-linking.md

 ### Using 'Pods'

 - Navigate to your iOS folder `cd ios`
-- Add this line to your `Podfile`:
+- Add this line to your `Podfile` just below the last pod:

 ```ruby
 pod 'RNFlashList', :path => '../node_modules/@shopify/flash-list'